Evolving genealogies in cultural evolution, the descendant process, and the number of cultural traits: Results

-We can now also understand the dynamics of $(L_1^t)_{t \geq 0}$ as shown in the lower panel of Figure~\ref{fig:TimeSeriesLNt}.
-Since, for any given $t$, $(\Lambda^{t}_{\alpha}(\tau))_{\tau \geq 0}$ quickly either dies out or gets close to $(\Lambda^{t}_{N}(\tau))_{\tau \geq 0}$, it is clear that, most of the time, $(L_1^t)_{t \geq 0}$ is either close to 0 or close to $(L_N^t)_{t \geq 0}$.
-The frequent, random transitions between the two possibilities come from the fact that, at the metastable state over time, the actual set of lines that has old ancestors, while having approximately constant size, moves around in the population via the events of teaching individuals outside the current set, and by death events, thus rapidly including or excluding individuals.
-That is, by learning from someone with old ancestors, an individual acquires the entire ancestry of the parent; and when the individual dies, it loses all its ancestry.
+We can now also better understand the dynamics of $(L_1^t)_{t \geq 0}$ and $(C_1(t))_{t \geq 0}$ in the lower panel of Figures~\ref{fig:FullTimeSeries_super} and \ref{fig:SampleTimeSeries}.
+Since, for any given $\alpha$ and $t$, $(\Lambda^{t}_{\alpha}(\tau))_{\tau \geq 0}$ quickly either dies out or gets close to $(\Lambda^{t}_{N}(\tau))_{\tau \geq 0}$, it is clear that, most of the time, $(L_1^t)_{t \geq 0}$ is either close to 0 or close to $(L_N^t)_{t \geq 0}$.
+The frequent, random transitions between the two possibilities come from the fact that, at the metastable state over time, the actual set of lines that has old ancestors and thus ample knowledge, while being approximately constant in size, moves around in the population via the events of teaching individuals outside the current set, and by death events, thus rapidly including or excluding individuals.
+That is, by learning from someone with old ancestors, an individual acquires the entire ancestry and knowledge of the parent; and when the individual dies, it loses all its ancestry, including all its traits.

-Let us finally get back to the traits via the relationship $C_n(t) \sim \text{Poi}(\mu L_n(t))$ and the observation that the variability in $C_n$ is largely governed by the variability of $L_n$ rather than that of the innovation process.
-It is then no surprise that the time series $(\mu \ell_N^t)_{t \geq 0}$ and $(c_N(t))_{t \geq 0}$ agree almost perfectly in our simulations, and likewise for $(\mu \ell_1^t)_{t \geq 0}$ and $(c_1(t))_{t \geq 0}$, as also illustrated in Figure~\ref{fig:TimeSeriesLNt}.
-This confirms that the dynamics of the traits results from the genealogical features of the model.
-In particular, traits are collected at a constant rate while the genealogy is in a metastable state, and most traits are lost simultaneously when the genealogy collapses.

-Let us note in passing that, for the parameter values in Figure \ref{fig:TimeSeriesLNt}, \eqref{ET} gives $\E{T} \approx 85.3$.
-Manual counting in Figure \ref{fig:TimeSeriesLNt} yields $\approx 83$ sawteeth, which amounts to a mean tooth length (or extinction time) of 10000/83 $\approx$ 120.
-The overestimation of the length is presumably due to the underestimation of the number of teeth because small teeth are not resolved.
+Let us note in passing that, for the parameter values in Figure \ref{fig:FullTimeSeries_super}, \eqref{ET} gives $\E{T} \approx 85.3$.
+Manual counting in Figure \ref{fig:FullTimeSeries_super} yields $\approx 83$ sawteeth, which amounts to a mean tooth length (or extinction time) of 10000/83 $\approx$ 120.
+This overestimation of the length is presumably due to the underestimation of the number of teeth because small teeth are not resolved.